What payments and benefits are non-taxable?

 - your new home must be within reasonable commuting distance of your new place of work, and your old home must not be within reasonable commuting distance of your new place of work.

-If your employer sells you goods, for example, unsold bakery products, at a discount, provided the amount you pay is more than the cost incurred by your employer in making the goods, there is no taxable benefit.
+If your employer sells you goods, for example, unsold bakery products, at a discount, provided the amount you pay is at least the cost incurred by your employer in making the goods, there is no taxable benefit.

 If you work from home, your employer can pay you a home working allowance to reimburse you for additional household expenses, such as gas and electricity.
 If your employer pays you up to £4 per week or £18 per month, the allowance is automatically exempt.
-There is more information in our section What if I incur expenses in relation to my job?.
+There is more information on our page What if I incur expenses in relation to my job?.

-There is a list of Extra-Statutory Concessions in force on the GOV.UK website.
+There is a list of Extra-Statutory Concessions in force on GOV.UK.

-You can read more about PAYE settlement agreements in the employer section of the HMRC website.
+You can read more about PAYE settlement agreements on GOV.UK.

 HMRC’s technical information on employment benefits can be found in their Employment Income Manual starting at page EIM21600.